vivaria/edisonrul.ing/docs/source/cards/n/neos-force.md

 ### Card Rulings

-●This card’s damage inflicting effect starts a Chain.
+*   This card’s damage inflicting effect starts a Chain.
-●The damage inflicted by this effect is equal to the destroyed monster’s ATK in the GY.
+*   The damage inflicted by this effect is equal to the destroyed monster’s ATK in the GY.
-●This card’s effect to return itself to the Deck is activated during the End Phase and starts a Chain.
+*   This card’s effect to return itself to the Deck is activated during the End Phase and starts a Chain.